YongoDavid/Chat-app/README.md

   <li>Add to cart</li>
   <li>Login/Signup authentication</li>
   <li>Responsive</li>
-<li>A customer can search for a city location and then see
+<li>A customer can search for registered users and chat with them</li>
-all available schemes.</li>

 <li>
 Single-user as well as group chat can be done by the user</li>